Dida Clifton

 Yes.
 I like to say we’re picky and sticky.

 It took a long time to figure out who was a good fit and who understood our mission.
-Once they become a client, it takes about three months before the light bulb comes on and everything starts clicking.
+Once they become a client, it takes about three months before everything starts clicking.

 Clients stay on average five to seven years.
-I have one who’s been with me almost 16 years, and a couple more that are 10 to 12 years.
-Once you have a good fit, you want longevity.
+Some have been with me 10–16 years.

 Henry Harrison:

-You’re not working in the business in the traditional sense every day.
-That must have been an evolution—building a team that runs it well.
+You’re no longer working in the business every day.
+That must have been an evolution.

 Dida Clifton:

-I think I learned that in the military.
-You can’t be the only person doing what you do.
-There’s always backup.
+That came from the military mindset.
+You can’t be the only one doing what you do—there’s always backup.

-In the fighter pilot world, they have a wingman.
-In business, we built the same concept—backup for whoever’s doing what.
+In aviation, you have a wingman.
+In business, we built the same concept.

 Henry Harrison:

 You’re building a franchise model now.
-What lessons did you learn that you’re trying to help franchise owners avoid?
+What lessons are you helping franchise owners avoid?

 Dida Clifton:

-When people ask what they get from buying a franchise—beyond profitability—I say: you get to learn faster, better, and smarter than I did.
+When people ask what they get from a franchise, I say: you get to learn faster, better, and smarter than I did.

 It took me 23 years to get here.
-With the franchise model, you can do it in one or two years.
+A franchise owner can do it in one or two.

 Henry Harrison: